juanmanuel0963/golang_aws_terraform_jenkins/README.md

 <a href="#creating-kubernetes-cluster">Creating Kubernetes cluster</a>

-<a href="#deploying-docker-image-to-kubernetes-cluster">Deploying Docker image to Kubernetes cluster</a>
+<a href="#creating-and-deploying-docker-image-to-kubernetes-cluster">Creating and deploying Docker image to Kubernetes cluster</a>

+<a href="#setting-up-tls-certificates-for-the-microservices-deployed-in-kubernetes-pods">Setting up TLS certificates for the microservices deployed in Kubernetes Pods</a>

 -----------------------------